0xBiaogo/NekoLinux/README.md

 For more screenshots, please see [dots-hyprland](https://github.com/end-4/dots-hyprland).
 This system has not modified any configurations of dots-hyprland.

 ## Important Notes
-- **VMware Users:** If you are using VMware to start this system, please enable 3D acceleration.
+- Due to technical reasons, support for all virtual machines has been temporarily discontinued.
 - **Ventoy Users:** The image cannot currently be booted using Ventoy.

 ## Known Issues
-- Using screen lock in VMware causes the screen to turn red
+- ~~Using screen lock in VMware causes the screen to turn red~~
-- Playing music in VMware results in intermittent sound for about 1 minute before returning to normal
+- ~~Playing music in VMware results in intermittent sound for about 1 minute before returning to normal~~